artsy/artsy.github.io/_posts/2019-01-03-label-based-prs.markdown

 ---
 layout: epic
-title: Migrating to PR Label based deployments
+title: Migrating to PR Label based Continuous Deployment
 date: 2019-01-03
 author: [orta]
 categories: [build tools, deployment, road and bridges]
+comment_id: 515
 ---

 In the JavaScript world, the idea of deploying your libraries on every PR is pretty common.
 As someone who runs a dependency manager but comes from a native background, it's easy for me to cringe and imagine the strain this puts on NPM's servers.

-However, that is where the ecosystem is and the [continuous deployment][cd] can be really useful.
+However, that is where the ecosystem is and [continuous deployment][cd] can be really useful.
 So, about a year ago [we started][add_sr] moving a lot of our libraries to do this at Artsy too.
-Starting with our most critical
+Starting with our most critical dependencies:
-dependencies:

 - [Reaction][ar] (our React components used in many of our web apps)
 - [Palette][pl] (our [design system][ds])